ibm-messaging/mq-ibm-i-journal-sample/README.md

 QUIT
 ```

-Type the following on the IBM i system to compile the program and the command:
+Type the following on the IBM i system to compile the C program and the CL command:

 ```
 CRTBNDC MQJRNMNT/JRNMAINT MQJRNMNT/QCSRC